Setuptools

 Basic usage

 To use the plugin, make sure you have both setuptools and scikit-build-core in your build-system.requires table.
-You can use either setuptools.build_meta or scikit-build-core.setuptools.build_meta as build-system.build-backend, but the latter will give you the auto-inclusion of cmake and ninja as needed, so it is recommended.
+You can use either setuptools.build_meta or scikit_build_core.setuptools.build_meta as build-system.build-backend, but the latter will give you the auto-inclusion of cmake and ninja as needed, so it is recommended.

 [build-system]